tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 * Users can now add themselves as *meeting particpant* and and their modules to a layout.
 * Domains now change group visibiliy for groups within same domain.
 FREMO is a domain.
 * More information is now publicly visible.
+* Help texts for most forms with recommendation how to enter data.
 * Supported languages: English, German, Danish, Swedish and Norwegian.

 ## Planned work